OG founder's grandson fined for harassing lover's husband with 'belittling' messages, half-naked photo

 "My point is that you are in la la land," he wrote in another message.
 "Your kampong politics won't work."

-Mr Tay had found out that his wife was having an affair with Liu in 2016 when Liu's wife at that time contacted him.
+Mr Tay had found out that his wife was having an affair with Liu in 2016 when Liu's wife contacted him.

 He then hired a private investigator to check on his wife, who denied that she was cheating on him.